Blog

 What low-maintenance features are included in robust SDA homes?

-Robust SDA homes feature stain-resistant flooring and mold-resistant paints.
+Robust SDA homes feature stain-resistant flooring and mould-resistant paints.
 These elements reduce upkeep efforts, allowing residents to focus on their well-being and supporting workers in prioritising care.

 How do smart home systems support independence in robust SDA homes?